diegopacheco/diegopacheco-architecture-library/src/introduction.md

 I wrote this book because I have been doing software architecture for more than 20 years and I want to share my philosophy, practices, and important concepts and patterns with other architects and aspiring architects.
 This is also an experiment - a living piece of advice that I want to improve over time.

+## Disclaimer

+This book does not represent the views of any of my employers or clients past or future.
+The opinions expressed here are my own and do not reflect the views of any organization I am affiliated with past or future.
+All this book os provided with my own personal time, effort and devices.
+Several pages have links to my personal blog and POCs made on my personal time.

 ## What to Expect

 * Honest and direct advice